 If you aren’t making effective decisions about creative matters, you might just be lacking the tools and orientation to deal with the intense emotions around the creative process.
 Don’t let the boardroom turn into a battlefield, and don’t let the studio turn into a soap opera.

-This article was originally published by Canadian Musician Magazine.
+This essay originally appeared in Canadian Musician Magazine.

 Share your email below and I'll let you know when I've posted new writings about music, business, and creativity.